 The Initial Purchasers will be acting as the Issuer's agents in the placing of the Notes and the Initial Purchasers' responsibility in this regard is limited to a "commercially reasonable best efforts" basis in placing the Notes with no understanding, express or implied, on the Initial Purchasers' part of a commitment to purchase or place the Notes.
-The Issuer will sell the Notes to each purchaser through the Initial Purchasers as agents and the Initial Purchasers will have no ownership interest in or title to the Notes prior to the purchase thereof by the purchasers and, in the event any such purchase is not consummated for any reason by a purchaser, will have no obligation to purchase any related Notes from the Issuer for their own accounts; provided, however, that the Initial Purchasers will have the right, but will not be obligated, to purchase.
+The Issuer will sell the Notes to each purchaser through the Initial Purchasers as agents and the Initial Purchasers will have no ownership interest in or title to the Notes prior to the purchase thereof by the purchasers and, in the event any such purchase is not consummated for any reason by a purchaser, will have no obligation to purchase any related Notes from the Issuer for their own accounts; provided, however, that the Initial Purchasers will have the right, but will not be obligated, to purchase Notes as principals for their own accounts or to facilitate the sale of any Notes to a purchaser by acting as initial purchaser.
 The Note Purchase Agreement entitles the Initial Purchasers or the Issuer to terminate such sale in certain circumstances before payment for the Notes is made to the Issuer.
 Except under certain circumstances, any Initial Purchaser may sell the Notes it has purchased as principal to other dealers at a concession, in the form of a discount that other Initial Purchasers receive.
 The concession may be all or a portion of the underwriting compensation.
 For a description of potential conflicts that exist among the parties involved in this transaction, see "Risk Factors - The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders."